drzzlio/gitops/apps/yoke/readme.md

 Envoy is our proxy poison of choice, we have a controller that watches for cluster services to come online in the host cluster, and updates the ingress proxy configmap.
-Envoy watches the directory where the configmaps are stored and reloads immediately and online with any updates.
+Envoy watches the directory where the configmaps are stored and immediately uses xDS to dynamically update while online.

 Notes: